ideorg/scintas/README.md

 # scintas
-Editor with Scintilla, like Editas
+Editor with Scintilla.
+Clone it with submodules.